 Thank you for choosing to enrol at Titirangi Medical Centre.

-PLEASE BE ADVISED OUR BOOKS ARE OPEN FOR ALL 4 DOCTORS
+PLEASE BE ADVISED OUR BOOKS ARE OPEN FOR 3 DOCTORS

 We are unable to enrol under our 2 permanent locums.

 Enclosed in the .zip file available above are all the forms you need to read and complete to enroll with our practice including permission to transfer your prior medical history.
 Please complete and sign ALL forms then return the hard copies to reception as we are required to hold them for auditing purposes.

 Before we can activate you enrollment with us with the government, we are required sight and hold a copy of documentation proving that you are eligible for the government funding scheme (see criteria below).
 If you are eligible we can apply to receive funding which will reduce the cost of your visits from $85 to $48 (over 16yrs).
 Please provide this along with your enrollment documents.

 Please note that even if you have provided this information at a New Zealand hospital, our system is completely separate and we cannot access their records.

 Once your enrollment has been completed we can offer you an appointment.
 Your first appointment (over 16yrs) will be a half hour appointment and you will also be required to see the nurse for baseline measurements to be taken.
 The charge will be $85 – payment is expected before the consultation.

 Eligibility Requirements for Publicly Funded Healthcare in New Zealand

 Due to the new Ministry of Health regulations, general practitioners now need to enforce of the government’s 2003 Eligibility Direction policy, in which we are required to prove a patients eligibility for funding to the Ministry of Health for ALL patients.